cloud-ca/terraform-provider-cloudca/README.md

 First step is to create a terraform configuration file.

 In that file, define a variable that will hold your API key.
 This variable will have the value of the environment variable "TF_VAR_my_api_key".
-Create un new "cloudca" provider with the api_key.
+Create a new "cloudca" provider with the api_key.
 Optionally, you can override the api_url field of the provider.
 ```
 var "my_api_key" {}